ToonWeyens/toonweyens.github.io/index.md

     *Principality of Monaco*

-    The Monaco/ITER Postdoctoral Fellowship Program allows young researchers to participate in one of the great scientific and technical challenges of the 21st century and to work closely with leading experts in fusion science and technology within a unique international setting
+    The Monaco/ITER Postdoctoral Fellowship Program allows young researchers to participate in one of the great scientific and technical challenges of the 21st century and to work closely with leading experts in fusion science and technology within a unique international setting.
     The principal motivation of the research fellowships is the development of excellence in research in fusion science and technology within the ITER framework.
-Brilliance and creativity, together with understanding of the relevance of the individual research interests to the ITER Project, are a key requirement
+Brilliance and creativity, together with understanding of the relevance of the individual research interests to the ITER Project, are a key requirement.

     website: [ITER](https://www.iter.org/education/international/postdoctoral)